 This was a format specifically designed for standard definition tape based camcorders and its compression method is very close to lossless, meaning although there is some compression it is not achieved by discarding data.

 DV.avi lends itself very well to the application of video filters with generally very consistent results.

-In both standard definition and high definition (HDV) MPEG2 is a “lossy” compression method and although not designed for editing has been around the longest of the “lossy” compression types so is the easiest to edit after DV.avi.
+In both standard definition and the almost defunct high definition (HDV) MPEG2 is a “lossy” compression method and although not designed for editing has been around the longest of the “lossy” compression types so is the easiest to edit after DV.avi.

 Because the compression is achieved by throwing some data away results achieved by using video filters will be mixed and degradation will occur to some degree.